lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

-    Figure: Radial distribution function between the oxygen atoms of water, as well as between the oxygen atoms of water and the carbon and oxygen atoms of the PEG molecule.
+    Figure: Radial distribution function between the oxygen atoms of water, as well as between the oxygen atoms of water and the oxygen atoms of the PEG molecule.

 Add salt to the mixture
 -----------------------